rt219/The-Emergence-of-Objectness/README.md

 # The-Emergence-of-Objectness
-This is the official released code for our paper, [The Emergence of Objectness: Learning Zero-Shot Segmentation from Videos](https://openreview.net/pdf?id=grfI7Rnv5P), which has been accepted by NeurIPS 2021. **Code has been released** and a complementary documentation is finishing.
+This is the official released code for our paper, [The Emergence of Objectness: Learning Zero-Shot Segmentation from Videos](https://openreview.net/pdf?id=grfI7Rnv5P), which has been accepted by NeurIPS 2021.

 # Slide
 Our slide is available [here](https://drive.google.com/file/d/1iM6mHTHWssl8Q3vqbsW0fC4Pqki-UbfM/view?usp=sharing).

 # Code
-\[**New** 2022.02.05\] We released our code and we are still finishing the leftover including the released model, a quick start section and a complementary documentation.
 ## Environment
 Our code is implemented based on the framework of MMSegmentation with PyTorch 1.5 and CUDA 10.1.
 Please see more environment information in the file `requirements.txt`.

-## Quick Start
-Our pretrained model is released [here](https://drive.google.com/file/d/18DYiwhd6hHfqduDfYPxmixgEOuXkne8s/view?usp=sharing).
-The foreground channel for this checkpoint is the 0th channel.
+## Testing with the released model
+We released our [YouTube-VOS trained model](https://frontiers.blob.core.windows.net/pretraining/checkpoints/amd_pretrained.pth) which can be used for zero-shot segmentation on single images or single videos, with channel 0 for the foreground prediction.

 `data_example/` provides the example for inference.
-Here is a quick inference command example using the released model:
+Here is the inference command example using the released model:

     PT_OUTPUT_DIR=$DIR_NAME sh sh_train_pt_param.sh configs/config_start.py $GPU $port